 "Maybe that was it, close enough for government work, but Season's Greetings".

-"Pigmy Sprite, it must be your phone: who's calling now?"
+"Pigmy Sprite, it must be your phone, who's

 When will ye go back to your little desk at the North pole"?